Is guaranteed income important to you? You might consider selecting an annuity for your retirement income.

 How do I access my funds when I need or want them, what are my options?
 Many people think buying an annuity is losing control.
-Almost without exception every fixed indexed annuity allows s some level of access to your money, some are 10% per year without penalty, and others even more.
+Almost without exception every fixed indexed annuity allows some level of access to your money, some are 10% per year without penalty, and others even more.
 Annuity contracts can be different, make sure you fully understand this important provision.
 Always ask what percentage you are allowed to withdraw annually.
-All annuities will waive surrender fees at the death of the annuitant so your named beneficiary can receive the full value of the annuity, without any reduction in funds.
-Fees are also waived should you decide to use your money as a fixed payout, some restrictions may apply.
+All annuities will waive surrender fees at the death of the annuitant, so your named beneficiary can receive the full value of the annuity, without any reduction in funds.
+Fees are also waived should you decide to use your money as a fixed payout, and some restrictions may apply.

-- Does the fixed annuity have a bail out provision?
+Does the fixed annuity have a bailout provision?
 Should I decide I want my money and no longer want the annuity, is there a provision to just quit?
 This can be important should the actual interest rates available suddenly become much more attractive.
-As an example, suppose your interest rate on your fixed annuity was 4% per year but suddenly because of a government decision or market changes, interest rates were now 8%, does the annuity allow you to get your money back?
-You would be giving up some earned interest by using this provision but it just might make sense under certain circumstances.
+As an example, suppose your interest rate on your fixed annuity was 4% per year, but suddenly because of a government decision or market changes, interest rates were now 8%, does the annuity allow you to get your money back?
+You would be giving up some earned interest by using this provision, but it just might make sense under certain circumstances.
 Ask about the Return of Premium provision.

-- What interest rate will I be enjoying?
+What interest rate will I be enjoying?
 Be sure and ask about interest credit rate calculations.
 How is interest credited and when is it credited.
 Many new annuity products contain large guaranteed interest rates which increase the calculation of funds when the annuity is used for income.
-Ask about any income rider features that may be added to the annuity, these riders can add thousands to an account when the funds are removed for income.
+Ask about any income rider features that may be added to the annuity, and these riders can add thousands to an account when the funds are removed for income.